Bésame (Alejandro Sanz and Shakira song)

 "Bésame" is a song by Spanish musician Alejandro Sanz and Colombian singer-songwriter Shakira.
 A flamenco, afrobeat and rumba ballad, it was released on 23 May 2025 as a single from Sanz's second EP ¿Y Ahora Qué?.

 Background and release

 On 19 May 2025, Alejandro Sanz posted a preview of "Bésame", a collaboration with Shakira, on social media.
 The song is the third collaboration between Sanz and Shakira, and featured on his second EP ¿Y Ahora Qué?.
 It was released on 23 May 2025, almost twenty years after their first collaborations "La Tortura" (2005) and "Te Lo Agradezco, Pero No" (2006).
 Sanz commented that they had been talking about releasing a new song together for a while and would always joke about it.
-Despite wanting to record together, they could not find the right song, before "Bésame".
+Despite wanting to record together, they could not come up with the right song, before "Bésame".

 Composition

 "Bésame" is a flamenco, afrobeat and rumba ballad.
 It features minimal dance rhythms, combining elegance with mainstream appeal.
 Sanz commented that the genres showcase their different influences: Shakira is "very into afrobeat" and wants to explore that genre, while he considers flamenco "a part of [his] culture, [his] roots."

 The lyrics of the song talk about love, conveying themes of emotion, connection, intimacy, and nostalgia.
 They depict a deeply emotional romantic connection, likening the beloved's beauty to the essence of life and conveying a strong wish to remain with her.
 Sanz howls at the end of the track, which has drawn comparisons to Shakira's "She Wolf" and "Bzrp Music Sessions, Vol. 53".